Beta'd by KrisEleven. Many thanks!

 "Do that."
 Zoe kissed him and followed Mal off.

 Kaylee wandered in just minutes after Wash had brought Serenity down.
-"You reckon they gonna be fine?" she asked anxiously.
-"Woulda been safer to take the cloth to Inara's people."
+"Ya reckon they're gonna be fine?" she asked anxiously.
+"Woulda been safer to take the cloth to 'Nara's people."

 "You know Mal.
 He doesn't worry about whether trouble's going to find him so long as he can yell loud enough to scare it off."

 Kaylee giggled.
 "Well, it'd be real nice to have some extra coin for a change.
 I hear Beylix grows fresh raspberries!
-And I know 'Nara has a little extra cream - maybe she'd be willin' to share."
+And I know 'Nara has a little extra cream—mayhap she'd be willin' to share."

 "Zoe's and my anniversary is in three days," Wash said dreamily.
 "Not that I'm not ingenious enough to conjure a gourmet dinner out of thin air.
 But money does tend to help."